jkeger/arctic/README.md

 ---
 How electrons fill the volume inside each (phase of a) pixel.

-See the `CCD` class docstring in `ccd.cpp` for the full documentation.

-By default, charge is assumed to move instantly from one pixel to another.
+By default, charge is assumed to move instantly from one pixel to another, but each pixel can be separated into multiple phases, in combination with a
+multiphase ROE clock sequence.

+See the `CCD` and `CCDPhase` class docstrings in `ccd.cpp` for the full documentation.

+### Multiple phases
+The `CCD` object can be created either with a single `CCDPhase` or a list of phases plus an array of the fraction of traps distributed in each phase, which could be interpreted as the physical width of each phase in the pixel.

+The number of phases must be the same for the CCD and ROE objects.